vinamrgrover/AWS-ETL-S3-to-Snowflake/README.md

 ### 2.3 Installing Airflow

-Install Airflow on your EC2 Instance with the appropriate dependencies.
+SSH into your EC2 Instance and Install Python and Airflow on your EC2 Instance with the appropriate dependencies.
+You can easily get a guide on how to do so.

+Execute the following shell command on your EC2 Instance:

+`airflow init`

+This command will initialize an Airflow Database.

-Use the following command to create an Airflow user:
+Next, Execute the following command to create an Airflow user:

 ```
 airflow create_user \